ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 <ul>
   <li>

-ID selectors (#) target a specific element based on its unique ID attribute.
+ID selectors (#) target a specific element based on its unique ID attribute.</li>

-Class selectors (.) target elements based on their class attribute, which can be shared among multiple elements.
+<li>Class selectors (.) target elements based on their class attribute, which can be shared among multiple elements.</li>

-Tag name selectors target elements based on their HTML tag name.
+<li>Tag name selectors target elements based on their HTML tag name.
 </ul> </li> </details>

 <details>